Immagine generica

 • Food, communication and fake news - 6 CFU

-• Economic history of europe and european food - 6 CFU
+• Economic history and global food - 6 CFU

 • Food rituality and cultural justice - 6 CFU